Comment on page

-Mayastor is currently under development as a sub project of the Open Source CNCF project OpenEBS.
-OpenEBS is a "Container Attached Storage" or CAS solution which extends Kubernetes with a declarative data plane, providing flexible persistent storage for stateful applications.
+Mayastor is a performance optimised "Container Attached Storage" (CAS) solution of the CNCF project OpenEBS.
+The goal of OpenEBS is to extend Kubernetes with a declarative data plane, providing flexible persistent storage for stateful applications.

 Design goals for Mayastor include:

-By comparison most pre-CAS shared everything storage systems are widely thought to impart an overhead of at least 40% and sometimes as much as 80% or more as compared to the capabilities of the underlying devices or cloud volumes; additionally pre-CAS shared storage scales in an unpredictale manner as I/O from many workloads interact and complete for the capabilities of the shared storage system.
+By comparison, most "shared everything" storage systems are widely thought to impart an overhead of at least 40% (and sometimes as much as 80% or more) as compared to the capabilities of the underlying devices or cloud volumes; additionally traditional shared storage scales in an unpredictable manner as I/O from many workloads interact and compete for resources.

-While Mayastor utilizes NVMe-oF it does not require NVMe devices or cloud volumes to operate as is explained below.
+While Mayastor utilizes NVMe-oF it does not require NVMe devices or cloud volumes to operate and can work well with other device types.